Vasas SC club profile brought to you by Frazer Dunstan, lifelong fan of Vasas SC.

 Since then, success has been fleeting in nature.
 Runner up in the Hungarian Cup in 1999/00 and again in 2005/06, the club has failed to build on these good cup showings by matching them in the league.
 The 2001/02 season saw Vasas relegated, meaning they didn’t take part in top flight football for the first time since the 1941-42 season.
 Again in 2005/06 season, the club finished 15th and would have been relegated but for Ferencváros being relegated instead as a result of financial irregularities.

-Now into 2012, with the club having celebrated its centenary just last year, and still coming to terms with being back under its own control after a short takeover by Híd Akvizíciós, Vasas once again find themselves sitting 15th newly relegated.
+Now, with the club having celebrated its centenary just last year, and still coming to terms with being back under its own control after a short takeover by Híd Akvizíciós, Vasas once again find themselves in NB II.
 With finances tight, and emphasis being placed more and more on players coming through their excellent academy, the ever-optimistic Vasas fans are hoping that a change of manager and big change in playing staff can help them quickly climb back to the dizzy heights of the NB I.

 However, regardless of which division Vasas play in, one thing will always be true.
 A család az első.